adlnet/CATAPULT/docs/cts/index.markdown

   course designer.
 - **Mastery score:**
-  ([masteryScore](https://github.com/AICC/CMI-5_Spec_Current/blob/quartz/cmi5_spec.md#masteryscore)) The score used to determined passing or failure of judged activity in the AU.
+  ([masteryScore](https://github.com/AICC/CMI-5_Spec_Current/blob/quartz/cmi5_spec.md#masteryscore)) The score used to determine passing or failure of judged activity in the AU.
 This should be a decimal number between 0.0 and 1.0 (inclusive).
 - **Move on:** ([moveOn](https://github.com/AICC/CMI-5_Spec_Current/blob/quartz/cmi5_spec.md#moveon)) The criteria
   used to determine whether the AU has been sufficiently satisfied.
 Please note that in order for the CTS to reach a